staubracing/chrisstaub_page/todo/README.md

 * Task Notes: Add the ability to add notes to tasks.
 * Task Attachments: Allow users to attach files to tasks.

-### Persistence and Reliability:

-* Cloud Sync: Instead of localStorage, consider syncing tasks with a backend server or cloud database, which would allow task access across devices.
-* Offline Support: Implement service workers to allow users to access and modify tasks even when offline.

 ### User Experience:

 * Categories/Tags: Add the ability to categorize or tag tasks for better organization.